5 Free CAD Software Options (For those new to 3D modelling)

 cad 3d modelling course 62

-Autodesk's Fusion360 is a popular CAD software that provides a free license for personal use which gives access to a well-equipped suite of 3D modeling tools.
+Autodesk's Fusion 360 (now known as just Fusion) is a popular CAD software that provides a free license for personal use which gives access to a well-equipped suite of 3D modelling tools.
 It also offers 3D printing and simulation tools at various levels of functionality depending on the user's license.
 Fusion 360 is compatible with Windows, macOS, and Linux (note we have only used it on Windows and macOS ourselves) operating systems, and supports a workable range of file formats from the free license version.

-Pros of Fusion 360 include its user-friendly interface, its cloud-based storage, and its integration with other Autodesk products.
+Pros of Fusion 360 include; its user-friendly interface, cloud-based storage, and its integration with other Autodesk products.
 The layout and functions quickly feel intuitive and logical for those starting.

 If you have never used CAD software to the point features or pros and cons lists mean nothing to you at all, we highly recommend you begin your 3D modelling learning journey with Fusion360.